 If you accept the fact that your website meets your prospects before you do, you'll also appreciate that it's also best placed to educate, inform and advise your target audience.

-With this considered, ensuring your website is full of high-quality content, which tailored to address the business challenges/pain points of your prospects, is key to retaining and converting website visitors.
+With this considered, ensuring your website is full of high-quality content, tailored to address the business challenges/pain points of your prospects, is key to retaining and converting website visitors.

 Through the regular production of high-quality content, such as blogs and web pages, you can not only increase awareness of your business online and establish it as an industry authority, you can also target new, relevant keyword terms with your blogs and web pages, helping to drive more targeted traffic to your website.